seontechnologies/playwright-utils/docs/auth-session.md

   // Behind the scenes in our implementation:
   // 1.
 Gets a token using the auth provider
   // 2.
 Creates a new browser context
   // 3.
-Calls authProvider.applyToBrowserContext(context, token, options)
+Calls authProvider.applyToBrowserContext(context, token, {
+  //    navigationUrl: '/some-path' // Can be set to null to skip navigation entirely
+  // })
   // 4.
 Creates a page from that authenticated context

   // Simply navigate to your protected page - you're already authenticated!